Mayor Brown commemorates Black History Month

 News 4 is also recognizing Black history in Buffalo.
 If you missed Thursday’s airing of “Honoring Black History: Mind, Body, and Soul,” you can catch it this weekend.

-It’s airing again here on the CW23 WNLO on Saturday night at 7:30 p.m.
+It’s airing again on the CW23 WNLO on Saturday night at 7:30 p.m.